dfuse-io/docs/content/guides/graphql/getting-started-javascript.md

 # Getting Started with Javascript

+In this guide, we will create a basic setup to use the dfuse GraphQL API using Javascript.

 ## 1. Getting an API Key

 Start by obtaining an API key.
 You can get one [here](https://app.dfuse.io).